AdnanHoque/adnanhoque.github.io/_posts/2023-04-11-audiotransformer.md

 # 1.3.
 Cache Locality

 Cache locality refers to the tendency of a program to access data that is close in memory to data that has been recently accessed.
 There are two types of cache locality: spatial locality and temporal locality.
 Spatial locality means that when a piece of data is accessed, it is likely that nearby data will be accessed soon.
 Temporal locality means that when a piece of data is accessed, it is likely that the same data will be accessed again soon.
-By accessing data with good cache locality, a program can take advantage of the cache hierarchy (L1, L2, and L3 caches) in modern CPUs and GPUs, which can significantly improve performance by reducing the latency of memory accesses.
+By accessing data with good cache locality, a program can take advantage of the cache hierarchy (L1, L2, and L3 caches) in CPUs and GPUs, which can significantly improve performance by reducing the latency of memory accesses.

 Again, let's illustrate this whole process with an example.
 Consider a 3x3 input RGB Image and 2x2 kernel.